AmoDinho/formulaone-graphql/README.md

 # formulaone-graphql
-This is the backend for the  fullstack GraphQL Formula One app.
+This is the backend for a fullstack GraphQL Formula One app.
 It uses Prisma as the Database layer.

 The API supports the following queries: